-The Reference Index does not intend to be consistent with the environmental or social characteristics which will be promoted by the Sub-Fund as from 14 December 2022.
+The Reference Index does not intend to be consistent with the environmental or social characteristics which will be promoted by the Sub-Fund.

 The Sub-Fund aims to benefit from the evolution of the equity, fixed income and global currency markets through an active, flexible and multi-asset class process.